Nocturne Build Guide by PsiGuard

 - Hit all the monsters in each camp with Umbra Blades to maximize your sustain.

-- Use Duskbringer before proccing Umbra Blades when possible in order to increase the amount of AoE damage using Duskbringer's steroid.
+- Use Duskbringer before triggering Umbra Blades when possible in order to increase the amount of AoE damage using Duskbringer's steroid.

-- Umbra Blades only applies on-hit effects to the primary target.
+- Umbra Blades only applies on-hit effects to the primary attack target.

 - Shroud of Darkness has no cast time and can be freely cast without interrupting movement, attacks or other spells.

-- Unspeakable Horror is easiest to proc when used during an allied CC spell.
-Try to coordinate with your teammates and have them use their CC to help you get your fear off.
+- It's easier to maintain the tether during an allied CC spell.
+Try to coordinate with your teammates and have them use their CC to help you get your Flee off.

 - Unspeakable Horror has no cast time and can be freely cast without interrupting movement, attacks or other spells.

-- The global vision reduction can prevent the enemy team from coordinating when team fighting near multiple brushes.
-They will also lose all ward vision, including pink wards, so only enemy champions with stealth-detection abilities will be able to see invisible targets.
+- The global vision reduction can prevent the enemy team from coordinating when team fighting near brushes.
+They will also lose all ward vision, including Control Wards.

 - The dash cannot be interrupted by CC, but you may still be CCd upon arrival if the duration of the CC is long enough.